 Why not check out these related posts too!

-Phong Nha was another one of those places in Vietnam that was slightly out of the way but was very much worth the effort.
+Phong Nha is one of those places in Vietnam that is slightly out of the way but is very much worth the effort.

 If you are traveling in Vietnam with kids know that they love Phong Nha.
 There is loads to do and they will thank you forever if you take them to the fabulous dark caves and let them ride the amazing zip wires.